Reviewed by Linda C. Brinson

 ODESSA SEA.
 By Clive Cussler and Dirk Cussler.
 Read by Scott Brick.
 12 hours.
 10 CDs. $45.
 Also available in hardcover from G.P.
 Putnam’s Sons.

 These novels are great travel books – ideal for listening while driving or for reading while on a plane or waiting in an airport.
-This time, the tale is also a travel story because the fat-paced action moves from the Black Sea to Bermuda to Norway to the Mediterranean to Gibraltar to England to the Chesapeake Bay … you get the idea.
+This time, the tale is also a travel story because the fast-paced action moves from the Black Sea to Bermuda to Norway to the Mediterranean to Gibraltar to England to the Chesapeake Bay … you get the idea.

 Pitt is the director of the National Underwater and Marine Agency (NUMA) a fictional government agency that deals with ocean exploration and investigation.
 (In real life, Clive Cussler has created a real NUMA as a nonprofit organization that works with underwater archaeology and shipwrecks,) Somehow, however, doing what might seem to be fairly routine NUMA tasks (if dive expeditions and the use of high-tech submersibles are ever routine) often embroils Pitt and his relatives and associates in dangerous situations involving international bad guys.